jwetzell/showbridge-docs/src/content/docs/modules/generator/interval.md

 sidebar:
     order: 2
 ---
-The `gen.interval` module emits a message at a specified duration
+The `gen.interval` module emits a message at a specified duration.
+Sending any message to this module will reset the interval timer.

 - **type**: `gen.interval`
 - **params**: